utahsaint-org/Hackers-Challenge-Walkthroughs/2018 SAINTCON/gnireenignE esreveR/Bicep Carapace/README.md

 ```

 The two LDR statements above look strange because they are PC relative loads, so the first is: R4 gets what ever value is at 0x10 (the current program counter) + 128.
 I.e. R4 = the value at 0x90 which is 0x60.
-Similarly, R5 gets the value stores at 0x94 (0x14 + 128), which happens to be 0x76.
+Similarly, R5 gets the value stored at 0x94 (0x14 + 128), which happens to be 0x76.

 What follows is the loop: